 The Moveworks Reasoning Engine uses an agentic AI framework to help enterprise employees handle everyday challenges and become more productive.
 The engine includes multiple LLMs with different areas of specialization in language understanding or problem-solving.
 The Reasoning Engine is able to interpret user messages, recall previous conversations, and rewrite queries to piece together a complete and well-defined problem statement to solve for.

 Once the AI has identified user goals, it uses the rewritten query to determine the steps needed to achieve them, puts those steps in sequence, and identifies the most relevant tools, systems, and application-specific actions to execute those steps.
 But how do we know that a given plan makes sense in the business context?
 We also "ground" the AI with specific enterprise data and company knowledge so that the agent isn’t reliant on only training data from the LLM.
-Grounding helps to reduce hallucinations and, combined with organization-specific plugins, ensures our Copilot is able to operate across environments and departments for every employee.
+Grounding helps to reduce hallucinations and, combined with organization-specific plugins, helps enable our Copilot to operate across environments and departments for every employee.

 The Reasoning Engine is able to connect with hundreds of enterprise systems and data sources using plugins.
 Plugins are extensions that help to bridge the gap between the AI's decision-making capabilities and the practical execution of tasks, and the Reasoning Engine accesses a catalog of plugins when identifying and executing relevant actions – such as reseting passwords, deploying servers, booking meeting rooms, creating IT tickets, pulling reports, or syncing data across systems—all in fractions of a second.
+Remarkable abilities for sure, which we explore in more depth and detail in our article on How the Moveworks Reasoning Engine supercharges productivity with agentic AI.

 Agentic reasoning represents the future of AI because it is able to perform the same diligence as a human agent when it comes to comprehending a user's issue, developing a plan to fix it, and executing the appropriate actions to do so with the same degrees of success—only AI can do it faster, for cheaper, and around the clock.
 These advancements, coupled with machine learning algorithms, enables agentic AI to improve over time, taking on more tasks and helping to free your workers to contribute in more significant ways.